Zweihander-Main/GASLinkPuller/README.md

 ## Installation

 This project uses gulp in combination with [google/clasp](https://github.com/google/clasp#pull) to make seamless building easy.
 After logging in to `clasp`, it's recommended you `create` a new project.
 Do an initial build using `npm run buildLocal` and then execute `npx clasp push` to update the manifest of the project.
 After that, you can simply run `npm run build` for all subsequent runs and the project will be built and pushed to your spreadsheet.

+Note that you may want to whitelist URLs for security purposes by setting `urlFetchWhitelist` in the `appsscript.json` file.
+This affects Tweet and page title fetching.

 ## Sample spreadsheet